marcosanchotene/code-challenge/README.md

 * You must have Python, Pytest and Selenium installed.
 * This test automation uses Chrome browser so you need to have the latest Selenium Chromedriver installed also.
 * The test data (in ..resources\test_data.py) must be configured to use future check-in and check-out dates.
 Currently the tests will not pass if dates before the current date are used.
 * To run the tests you can simply use your IDE runner or type pytest on the project root folder.

-### Who do I talk to? ###

-* Marco Sanchotene